 The role of Southampton Community Navigators and Social Prescribers is to connect residents with local support in their communities through services, groups, or activities.
 This could be to improve your health and wellbeing, meet new people, or get access to other support.
 Both of these roles may be able to connect you to a variety of ways to be more active in a way that suits you.

-You can find out more about Community Navigation by phoning SO:Linked on 023 8021 6050 or filling out an online referral form.
+You can find out more about Community Navigation from SO:Linked by:

 Alternatively, you can also ask your GP Practice if there is a Social Prescriber who could connect you with local activity groups or activities.